i18next/next-i18next/README.md

 First, create a `next-i18next.config.js` file in the root of your project.
 The syntax for the nested `i18n` object  [comes from NextJs directly](https://nextjs.org/docs/advanced-features/i18n-routing).

+This tells `next-i18next` what your `defaultLocale` and other locales are, so that it can preload translations on the server:

 #### `next-i18next.config.js`

 ```js